The Kanban Method

 Limiting the work that is allowed to enter the system is an important key to reducing delay and context switching which may result in poor timeliness, quality, and potentially waste.
 The aim is to create a balance between demand and capability over time.

-The “pull principle” is an important distinguishing point from traditional project management, where work items are scheduled based on deterministic planning (push).
+A pull system is an important distinguishing point from traditional project management, where work items are scheduled based on deterministic planning (push).
 In pull systems, completed work is regarded as more valuable than starting new work.
 This is often a cultural change.
 “Stop starting, start finishing” is a good mantra to remember for starters!

 WIP limits are one specific example of a policy in Kanban.
 For more information, please refer to the “Make Policies Explicit” section under Kanban General Practices of this guide.
 They need to be agreed to by everyone actively involved.
 WIP limits serve as an enabling constraint, which gives focus and develops behaviors such as collaboration and finishing started items with high quality.
 WIP limits are key to establishing a pull system.